-- Articulate the commitment of the school to support your CYP with SEND and siblings at home - Include information around available support, differentiating work, resources a CYP with SEND may need (including any tech support) - Actively promote the school's (and other community-based) mental health and wellbeing service/support that is available for CYP - Acknowledge parent carers may need support from the school, BHISS, therapists to support their CYPs learning profile and how to access this - Acknowledge CYP with SEND benefit from direct, regular friendly contact with familiar school staff- teachers and support staff (see below) - When making phone calls to parents to 'check-in' or undertake risk assessments, precede these by a text to alert them to say why you are calling and when. - When communicating about any return strategy address the increased levels of anxiety and offer a range of solutions e.g. buddy systems/resources/videos to (re)acquaint pupils with a school setting, in particular for those at a key stage transition point.
+- Clarify the offer for CYP with EHCPs/SEN Support - Articulate the commitment of the school to support your CYP with SEND and siblings if still at home - Include information around available support, differentiating work, resources a CYP with SEND may need (including any tech support) - Actively promote the school's (and other community-based) mental health and wellbeing service/support that is available for CYP - Acknowledge parent carers may need support from the school or therapists to support their CYPs learning profile and how to access this - Acknowledge CYP with SEND benefit from direct, regular friendly contact with familiar school staff- teachers and support staff (see below) - When making phone calls to parents to 'check-in' or undertake risk assessments, precede these by a text to alert them to say why you are calling and when. - When communicating about any return strategy address the increased levels of anxiety and offer a range of solutions e.g. buddy systems/resources/videos to (re)acquaint pupils with a school setting, in particular for those at a key stage transition point (see point 5.)

-2. Provide differentiated learning resources, including video contact
+4. Provide differentiated learning resources, including video contact

-As lockdown continues for most, we ask that all schools and colleges provide CYP with SEND with the necessary, differentiated learning resources and equipment to support their ongoing learning and development at home.
+As lockdown looks set to continue for most, we ask that all schools and colleges provide CYP with SEND with the necessary, differentiated learning resources and equipment to support their ongoing learning and development at home.
 This includes working with health partners to deliver the necessary therapeutic support and also providing support for parent carers with strategies for CYP avoidant of home schooling, emotional support etc.